 SUM Bible College and Theological Seminary is dependent upon foundations and benefactors of the college.
-Generous gifts of friends and interested persons sustain the vision of the college to reach urban communities with the life-changing message of the good news of Jesus Christ.
-The following are some ways in which support can be directed to the institution:
+Generous gifts of friends and interested persons sustain the vision of the college to reach urban communities with the life-changing message of the Good News of Jesus Christ.
+The following are some ways in which support can be directed to the college:

-- Grants from foundations
+- ► Grants from foundations

-- A bequest through a will or estate
+- ➤ A bequest through a will or estate

-- The gift of securities or real estate (tax deductible at current fair market value)
+- > The gift of securities or real estate (tax deductible at current fair market value)

-- Memorial Scholarships
+- ➤ Memorial Scholarships

-- ▶ Life Insurance Gifts
+- ► Life Insurance Gifts

-- Endowments
+- ► Endowments

 - Monthly Church Mission Support

-- ▶ Concerned 2000 A concerned 2000 member supports the college on a monthly basis.
+- Concerned 2000 A concerned 2000 member supports the college on a monthly basis at \$10 or more.

-- ▶ Interested donors, please call or write: George Neau, President & Chancellor, SUM Bible College and Theological Seminary, 735 105th Ave.
-Oakland, CA 94603 Phone number (510) 567-6174.
+- Interested donors, please call or write: George Neau, President & Chancellor, SUM Bible College and Theological Seminary, 735 - 105th Ave.
+Oakland, CA 94603 - Phone number (888) 567-6174.